Topology-Aware Network Pruning using Multi-stage Graph Embedding and Reinforcement Learning: Approach

-We use the generated hierarchical computational graph $\mathcal{G}^{l}$ for representing the DNN's state and the RL agent's environment state.
-Since pruning the model causes its underlying graph topology to change, we constantly update the graph $\mathcal{G}^{l}$ after each pruning step to help the RL agent find the pruning policy on current states.
+We employed m-GNN together with reinforcement learning (RL) to find suitable network pruning strategies.
+In the following, we explain the details of the RL agent.

-We employ deep deterministic policy gradient (DDPG) RL~\cite{lillicrap2016ddpg} together with m-GNN~(GNN-RL) to learn the compression policy directly from topology states.
-The actor and critic-network within the GNN-RL agent contain an m-GNN graph encoder and a multi-layer perception.
-The graph encoder is used to learn the graph embedding, and the multi-layer perception projects the embedding into action space~(i.e., compression policy).
-The actor's output layer applies the sigmoid function to bound the actions within $(0,1)$.
+\paragraph{Environment states.} We use the generated hierarchical computational graph $\mathcal{G}^{l}$ for representing the DNN's state and the RL agent's environment state.
+Since pruning the model causes its underlying graph topology to change, the DNN-Graph environment constantly updates the graph $\mathcal{G}^{l}$ after each pruning step to help the RL agent find the pruning policy on the current state.

-Specifically, we perform FLOPs-constrained model compression using structured channel pruning (filter pruning) on the DNN's convolutional layers, which are the most computationally intensive.
-Thus, the GNN-RL agent's action space $A\in \mathbb{R}^{N \times 1}$, where the $N$ is the number of pruning layers, is the pruning ratios for hidden layers: $A=a_i$, where $i = \{1,2,...,N\}$, and $a_i \in [0,1)$ is the pruning ratio for $i^{th}$ layer.
-The GNN-RL agent makes the actions directly from the topology states:
+\paragraph{Action space.} The actions made by the RL agent are pruning ratios within a continuous space.
+Specifically, the GNN-RL agent's action space $A\in \mathbb{R}^{N \times 1}$, where $N$ is the number of pruning layers, is the pruning ratios for hidden layers: $A=[a_1, a_2, \dots, a_N]^T$, where $a_i \in [0,1)$ and $i = \{1,2,...,N\}$ is the pruning ratio for $i^{th}$ layer.
+GNN-RL agent makes the actions directly from the topology states:

-, where the $\mathcal{G}^{l}$ is the environment states, $g$ is the graph representation, The MLP is a multi-layer perception neural network.
+where $\mathcal{G}^{l}$ is the environment states, $g$ is the graph representation, and MLP is a multi-layer perceptron neural network.
 The graph encoder learns the topology embedding, and the MLP projects the embedding into hidden layers' pruning ratios.
-The reward function is defined in Equation~\ref{eq:reward}.
+To bound the network's output within the action space, we apply a clamping (a.k.a. clipping) function within the range of [0,1) to the actions.